COP26’s priorities highlight the importance of our own contributions

-With political leaders from all corners of the globe facing a tranche of make-or-break decisions at COP26 in Glasgow, I wanted to take the opportunity to provide an overview of our own efforts to reach net-zero
+With political leaders from all corners of the globe facing a tranche of make-or-break decisions at COP26 in Glasgow, I wanted to take the opportunity to provide an overview of our own efforts to become carbon neutral.

-here at Sigma Connected, as we work hard to encourage our 3,000 employees to work and do things differently – aligning them to the long-term outcomes that the summit has in its sights.
+Here at Sigma Connected, as we work hard to encourage our 5,000 employees to work and do things differently – aligning them to the long-term outcomes that the summit has in its sights.

 To give some context, these are the five desired outcomes of COP26:

 - Speed up the switch to electric vehicles

 - Encourage investment in renewables, and;

 These, I am sure you will agree, are a series of significant goals and ones which I personally hope there can be some agreement reached on.